Friday, May 30, 2008

 Hollywood fact #1 (this is you for you Jean and Rich!)
 Survivor Guatemala took place just over the bluff of this town.
 Survivor employed many people from about 4 local villages to help cook and clean for all the crew.
 So this is a paddle form Survivor given to the little restaurant we ate at.A large fresh water lake....strange there are no cabins!
 You can tell its not MN!

 A (small) temple built to please the gods of the heavens or the underworlds.
 There are 9 head shopping blocks in front of it.
 Mayan liked blood.
 The Mayans in this area did not do virgin sacrifices or newborns.... nice to know....
 Some of the temples have burial tomb of kings and high powered people under them.
+All of the top 2 temples and chopping blocks have been restored, that is why they look so nice.

 This one and the one below show (left to right) what it is like when its covered with earth and trees then to its natural state of decay, then to the restored steps and sides